LopezChris/Image-Recognition/documentation/tutorial-0.md

 ### Goals and Objectives

-- Ability to use Python and Tensorflow to train an image classifier
+- Ability to use Python and Tensorflow to retrain an image classifier
 - Ability to classify images with your trained classifier

 ### Prerequisites

 - Basic understanding of Linux commands
 - Installed Docker on your local host machine
-- Installed git on Ubuntu Docker
-- Installed wget on Ubuntu Docker
+- Installed Virtual Machine Software

 ## Outline

 1\. **Application Development Concepts**: You will be introduced to image recognition and model retraining fundamentals.

-2\. **Performing Image Recognition**: You will setup the development environment to perform image recognition with TensorFlow on custom images of elephant species.
+2\. **Retraining Models for Object Recognition**: You will setup the development environment with TensorFlow, then learn to retrain the model for object recognition.
+This process can be used for classification of elephant species, flowers, etc.